hoafaloaf/seqparse/README.md

 ## TODO

-1. *feature/output-file-size*: Figure out an efficient way to track singleton file size.
+1. *feature/output-file-size*: Fix new bug in which combining long-format and missing options in seqls results in an empty output to the command line.
 1. *feature/output-file-size*: Create mechanism on the `FrameSequence` class to query disk `stat` data post-creation.
 Probably allow it to rescan for changed frames and/or newly created, previously missing frames (see: